 5K road race entrants for both male and female runners – 19 and under, 20-29, 30-39, 40-49, 50-59, and 60 and over.

-were also awarded to the fastest parent/child tandems.
+were also awarded to the top three fastest parent/child tandems.

-in this category was won by Will and Rae Brownsberger of Belmont with a
+in this category was won by Will and Rae Brownsberger of Belmont with an

-combined time of 41:33, followed second by Tim and Michael Stratford of Belmont
+average time of 20:34:00, followed second by Bill and Mark Dillon of Belmont MA